elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 <!-- For any document ("answer candidate"), the query token scores indicate semantic closeness to dictionary terms.
 These sparse scores, shaped by the  -->
 - b bias and ReLU, serve as a __"synthetic BoW representation,"__ capturing the document's content more effectively than the original.
 - __token-level contextual interaction__ between query and answer
-- because query terms are non-contextual, for every term in the vocabulary the rank feature can be calculated with every document candidate $\rightarrow$ __huge preprocessing__
+- because query terms are non-contextual, for every term in the vocabulary the rank feature can be calculated with every document candidate $\rightarrow$ __huge preprocessing__ effort is required
 - Compared to classic inverted index, SPARTA learns which term should be inserted into the index
--

 Importantly, these "synthetic BoW" representations can be __calculated during indexing__ and __used in a traditional reverse index__.